-- F. Disorderly Conduct: Disorderly conduct may include but is not limited to: - i.
-Acting in a manner that threatens, endangers, or harasses others, including but not limited to verbally or in writing; - ii.
-Disrupting, obstructing, or interfering with the activities of others, including university events; or - iii.
-Behaving in a lewd or indecent manner or causing others to do so. - G. Hazing: Any action taken or situation created as part of a program to join, remain in, or receive new status within a group or organization which might reasonably endanger mental or physical well-being; or entail servitude, degradation, embarrassment, harassment, actual or perceived safety risk, or ridicule regardless of an individual's willingness to participate and regardless of the intent of those who create the situation or take the action.
+- F. Community Disturbance: Making excessive noise either inside or outside a building, including but not limited to shouting, pounding objects or surfaces, or playing music or other electronics at a loud volume. - G. Hazing: Any action taken or situation created as part of a program to join, remain in, or receive new status within a group or organization which might reasonably endanger mental or physical well-being; or entail servitude, degradation, embarrassment, harassment, actual or perceived safety risk, or ridicule regardless of an individual's willingness to participate and regardless of the intent of those who create the situation or take the action.